 MLK Series

-The Reverend Dr. Martin Luther King, Jr. Series acknowledges the life and vast contributions of Dr. King in creating a more just and democratic society.
-Series events and programming offer meaningful moments for service, reflection, self-development, inspiration and celebration.
+Our annual Reverend Dr. Martin Luther King, Jr. (MLK) Series celebrates the life and enduring contributions of Dr. King in creating a more just and democratic society.
+It also aims to highlight the role of art, design and creative endeavor in advancing justice and democracy.

 Thelma Golden is director and chief curator of The Studio Museum in Harlem, the world’s leading institution devoted to visual art by artists of African descent.
 Under her leadership since 2005, the Studio Museum has gained renown as a global leader in the exhibition of contemporary art, a center for innovative education and a cultural anchor in the Harlem community.